Bacik calls on Tanaiste to raise issue of Journalists’ Arrest

 Taoiseach’s inexperience coming to the fore

-Labour Party Health spokesperson has said that the Taoiseach is out of touch when it comes to the work nurses do during crisis periods in our health services.
-Deputy Kelly said: “The comments by the Taoiseach yesterday on nurses and consultants taking annual leave were completely out of touch.
-The Taoiseach and the Minister for…
+Press Archives – Page 96 of 174 – The Labour Party Labour Party Health spokesperson has said that the Taoiseach is out of touch when it comes to the work nurses do during crisis periods in our health services.
+Deputy Kelly said: “The comments by the Taoiseach yesterday on nurses and consultants taking annual leave…

 Read more »